jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2d.md

-+++
+---
-title= "Zone 1 Egypt, Yemen, Sri Lanka, Korea" description= "The ancient philosophers divided the cultivated part of the earth in the north into seven zones by means of imaginary lines running from west to east" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2c" linkbtext= "Part-2c" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2e" linkftext= "Part-2e" heading= "Part 2d" icon = "/icons/ibn.jpg" date = 2020-01-27
+title: "Zone 1: Egypt, Yemen, Sri Lanka, Korea"
+description: "The ancient philosophers divided the cultivated part of the earth in the north into seven zones by means of imaginary lines running from west to east"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2d"
+date: 2020-01-27
+---

 The Canaries from which Ptolemy began the determination of geographical longitude, are in the west.
 They are not part of the land mass of the first zone.